When Does an Electrical Outlet Need to be Replaced?

-An electrical outlet in a busy part of the house like your bathroom , kitchen, or home workroom has a difficult life.
+An electrical outlet in a busy part of the house like your bathroom, kitchen, or home workroom has a difficult life.
 The outlet (also known as a receptacle) is subject to a great deal of wear and tear.
-Once an electrical outlet has been damaged or is simply past its prime, it is not only an inconvenience, it can be downright dangerous.
-Avoid the possibility of electric shocks or burns by learning the signs that indicate one or more of your electrical outlets requires replacement.
+Once an outlet has been damaged or is simply past its prime, it is not just an inconvenience, it can be downright dangerous.
+Avoid the possibility of electric shocks or burns by learning the signs that indicate you need to replace your electrical outlet.

 The faceplate is broken, chipped, or cracked, permitting dangerous electrical arcing when you try to insert a plug.